khanZaki1/testmaverick-sdk/README.md

 -    To obtain the **proctoringSettings** object.

 <p align="center">
-[TODO : Add Image here]

 <img src="images/proctoring_settings.png" width="60%" alt="proctoring_settings" />
 </p>

-        Once the user clicks on the **"Save Settings"** button, they need to listen for an emit call that provides the **proctoringSettings**.
+Once the user clicks on the **Save Settings** button, they need to listen for an emit call that provides the **proctoringSettings**.
 This object consists of values for all the flags that the user has enabled for the test.
-Later, this object can be used in the public methods (**openProctoringSettingDialog , updateTestProctoringConfig**) to open
-        the proctoring settings popup according to the provided configuration or map the test with the changed configuration.
+Later, this object can be used in the public methods (**openProctoringSettingDialog , updateTestProctoringConfig**) to open the proctoring settings popup according to the provided configuration or map the test with the changed configuration.

 For Example: